How to achieve big results with small optimisations

 In March 2020, there was a lot of uncertainty for everyone, but also for people with Crohn’s disease and ulcerative colitis.
 What did corona actually mean to them?
 Were they at particular risk or not?
 Even doctors could not reassure them at that time.
 It caused a lot of stress for many of them.
 And stress is precisely the trigger for an outbreak of the disease.
 That is why we pampered them during this period with extra informative and relaxing content.
 The result was the best scoring article of the year.

 4. Ensure permanent evaluation with the entire team

 Everyone has their own specialisation.
 Plan discussion moments and listen to what everyone in your team has to say based on his or her expertise.
 Ask for the opinion of someone who is not familiar with the project: a fresh view can often help identify blind spots.

 For Takeda, we hold regular discussions to evaluate the results.
-In this way, we avoid tunnel vision: if the digital marketer notices a drop in CTR, which she cannot immediately explain, then perhaps the project manager may have noticed that certain stories didn’t do so well.
+In this way, we avoid tunnel vision: if the digital marketer notices a drop in click-through rate (CTR), which she cannot immediately explain, then perhaps the project manager may have noticed that certain stories didn’t do so well.
 Or if the strategist sees potential in certain keywords, the editor is immediately briefed on them.